 To this end, the virtual ”Educating for Democratic Citizenship” Conference began with a kick-off plenary on Teaching Voting Rights, followed by the full conference which showcases the Action Civics approach.
 The conference featured several plenary sessions by prominent speakers, such as Congresswoman Rosa DeLauro (D-CT), former Congressmen Steve Israel (D-NY) and Christopher Shays (R-CT), AFT Secretary Treasurer Fedrick Ingram and AFT President Randi Weingarten, followed by a series of breakout sessions led by invited experts and our talented ASI civics fellows who offered more of a practitioners’ approach to teaching civics and democracy.

 The Albert Shanker Institute, named in honor of the American Federation of Teachers’ late president, is a nonprofit educational organization dedicated to three themes—quality public education, unions as voices for working people, and both civic education and freedom of association in public life of democracies.
 Its mission is to generate ideas, foster candid exchanges and promote constructive policy proposals related to these issues.

 The nonpartisan Institute of Politics and Global Affairs at Cornell University is the only academically-based institute of politics in the New York City metropolitan area.
 Its mission is to raise the discourse and deeper understanding of political issues and geopolitics.

-Participants will be eligible for professional development recertification credit for participation in these webinars.
-At the conclusion of each webinar, participants will be able to download a certificate that verifies completion.
+Participants will be eligible for professional development recertification credit for participation in these on-demand webinars.
+At the conclusion of each on-demand webinar, participants will be able to download a certificate that verifies completion.